billxby/ISEF-ML-wildfires-risk-prediction-in-quebec/README.txt

-# Quebec Wildfire Risk Prediction Project
+# Predicting Wildfire Ignition Risks in Quebec with Machine Learning
 This is a science fair project aiming to forecast wildfire occurence risks in regions of Quebec based on topography, hydrography, meteorological, and human activity data.

 ### Datasets Used